The Effects of Technologically Advanced Running Shoes on Lower Extremity Joint Contact Forces in Trained Female Runners

 We are looking for:

-1) Recreational female runners, aged 18-45 years of age
+1) Recreational female and male runners, aged 18-45 years of age

 4) No prior history of foot injury requiring surgery